Late to the party, global banks try to muscle into India's start-up boom

 MUMBAI (Reuters) - Global investment banks are scrambling to get a piece of the action from India’s booming technology start-ups, having missed out on the initial flurry of deal-making to their better-connected but much smaller domestic rivals.

-Banks including Goldman Sachs Group Inc, Citigroup and Morgan Stanley are looking to hire more bankers in India and are now regularly attending “bake-offs” to pitch for advisory roles on deals, according to several banking industry sources.
+Banks including Goldman Sachs Group Inc (GS.N), Citigroup (C.N) and Morgan Stanley (MS.N) are looking to hire more bankers in India and are now regularly attending “bake-offs” to pitch for advisory roles on deals, according to several banking industry sources.

 Many large global investment banks have stayed away from work in the emerging sector though due to the relatively small deal sizes.